 Thomson, R..
 2010.
 Opposition through the back door in the transposition of EU directives.
 European Union Politics 11: 577-96.

 Thomson, R., R. Torenvlied and J. Arregui.
 2007.
 The paradox of compliance.
 Infringements and delays in transposing EU directives.
 British Journal of Political Science, 37: 685-709.

 3. The fulfillment of election pledges.
 This research theme examines the content of what parties promise citizens during election campaigns and identifies the conditions under which these promises are fulfilled.
 My research has examined the fulfilment of election pledges in the Netherlands and Ireland.
 I am currently collaborating with other researchers to compare pledge fulfilment across different countries and contexts.
-This larger study includes Bulgaria, France, Germany, Ireland, New Zealand, Portugal, Spain and Sweden, the United Kingdom and the United States.
-Recently I have also extended this line of research to include citizens’ evaluations of pledge fulfilment in Ireland using questions from the Irish National Election Study.
+This larger study compared pledge fulfilment in Austria, Bulgaria, Canada, Germany, Ireland, the Netherlands, Portugal, Spain, Italy and Sweden, the United Kingdom and the United States.
+Recently I have also extended this line of research to include citizens’ evaluations of pledge fulfilment in the UK and Ireland.

 See for example:

 Thomson, R. 2011.
 Citizen’s evaluations of the fulfillment of election pledges: Evidence from Ireland.
 Journal of Politics 73: 187-201.

 Mansergh, L. & R. Thomson.
 2007.
 Election pledges, party competition, and policymaking.
 Comparative Politics, 39: 311-29.